HarelZadok/Runnit/README.md

 # Runnit OS

-Runnit OS is a desktop-style environment built w## Usage Guide

-1. Double-click or select + press Enter on desktop icons to launch apps
-2. Drag icons on the desktop to reorganize as you prefer
-3. Use the App Launcher in the taskbar to search, pin, and open applications
-4. Click and drag window title bars to move windows; drag edges or corners to resize
-5. Minimize, maximize, or close windows via the title bar controls
-6. Right-click on the desktop to open the context menu for wallpaper settings and refreshing
-7. Browse files in the Files app; deleted items are sent to the Trash for recovery or permanent removal
-8. Open the Settings app from the taskbar to customize themes, wallpaper, and shortcuts
-9. **NEW**: Use the Code Editor to write and edit code with full TypeScript/React support
-10. **NEW**: View portfolios and projects in the Portfolio app
-11. **PERSISTENT**: Your work is automatically saved - close and reopen your browser to see everything exactly as you left its and TypeScript that simulates a traditional desktop experience on the web.
+Runnit OS is a desktop-style environment built with React and TypeScript that simulates a traditional desktop experience on the web.

 ## What's New in v0.2.5